Why EPA's long-awaited proposal on two ‘forever chemicals’ is bound to be controversial

 In deciding how to regulate PFOA and PFOS, the EPA has two options under the Safe Drinking Water Act.
 One of those options is a so-called treatment technique rule.
 When there’s no feasible way to measure a contaminant at a level low enough that EPA does not expect health concerns, the agency can instead mandate treating water with a prescribed technique.
 This is the approach for lead and copper, of which the EPA says there is no safe level.
 When lead or copper levels in consumers’ water are above a certain measurable threshold, it triggers the water utility to use the prescribed treatment.

-“I think we’re at a point where [it’s] hard to say that there would be actually a safe level for exposure to [PFAS],” said Anna Reade, a senior scientist at the National Resources Defense Council.
+“I think we’re at a point where [it’s] hard to say that there would be actually a safe level for exposure to [PFAS],” said Anna Reade, a senior scientist at the Natural Resources Defense Council.
 Reade pointed out that there isn’t much research on the health effects from exposure to mixtures of PFAS compounds — of which there are more than 12,000.
 “A treatment technique could be set in a way that would address more than just PFOA and PFOS,” she said, offering added protection.

 Installing a treatment like GAC would also have the co-benefit of filtering out many other pharmaceuticals, pesticides, and personal care product ingredients that haven’t been regulated, as well as other PFAS whose level of toxicity is still unstudied.
 To avoid this whack-a-mole approach to regulating one PFAS at a time, experts say the EPA could also regulate the entire class of PFAS compounds at once, which the agency has acknowledged.